Anello-Photonics/docs-A1/docs/getting_started_maritimeins.rst

 .. note:: For best results, it is recommended that antenna lever arms be centimeter accurate as these are used to calculate any offsets for dual antenna heading measurements.

+.. note:: If configuring lever arms through Python scripts, the units are always meters by default.

 NMEA 2000 Output Rate Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~